KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/07-divine-child-chosen-one.md

 * **Miraculous or Prophesied Birth (Potential → Actualization):**
     The child's origin arises through direct Archetypal intervention—often virgin birth, divine conception, or marked omen.
-    This indicates genesis from Deep Psyche / Logos (Sophis / Morgis) or Theonic strata rather than ordinary embodiment.
+    This indicates genesis from L₄ (DP / DL: Morgis / Sophis) or L₅ (EOB: Theon) strata rather than ordinary embodiment.
-    It signifies **Centropic potential** entering the corporeal stream without traversing Khaonic dispersal.
+    It signifies **Centropic potential** entering the corporeal stream without entropic mediation.

 * **The Threat and the Sanctuary (Entropic Pull → Seal):**
     The old or inverse order—symbolized by an entropic or stagnant ruler—responds to the incoming novelty with aggression.
     Preservation in secrecy (wilderness, exile, humble dwelling) enacts the **Seal of Integrity**, shielding the centropic seed until it stabilizes.

 * **The Humble Origins (Earth):**
-    The child matures in obscurity or poverty, symbolizing **connection to the fundamental substratum** and **Embodied Soul (Soma).**
+    The child matures in obscurity or poverty, symbolizing **connection to the fundamental substratum** and L₁ (ES: Soma).
     This stage of **Declivous Centropy** allows full integration with matter, enabling future transformation from within.

 * **The Latent Power / The Recognition (Clarion Voice):**
-    The child bears hidden authority or resonance recognized by **wise archetypal figures (Deep Self / Mind, Deep Psyche / Logos)** or revealed through symbolic act.
+    The child bears latent potency or resonance recognized by **wise archetypal figures** (L₃ (DS / DM: Archeus / Noeüs), L₄ (DP / DL: Morgis / Sophis)) or revealed through symbolic act.
     This marks the first broadcast of **Resonant Fidelity**—the signal of authentic coherence.

 * **The Destiny (The Living Bridge):**